Quasa

 Being flirty online

-Robertson says: "The anonymity and distance afforded by online platforms can make this behaviour feel harmless, but it often causes trust issues."
+Social media makes it easy to flirt without immediate consequences—liking photos, leaving suggestive comments, or exchanging private messages.
+While it may feel harmless in the moment, Robertson warns that “the anonymity and distance afforded by online platforms can make this behaviour feel harmless, but it often causes trust issues.”

 Thank you!